![]() | ![]() | ![]() | ![]() | ![]() | ![]() |

 Bird Surveys

-Today technology has an increasingly important role to play in ecological investigations, technology that only a decade or so ago was not available (due largely to cost) to your average ecologist.
-Be they advances in real time recording bat detectors, passive bat detectors and bioacoustic recorders, which can be deployed for weeks at a time.
+Today technology has an increasingly important role in ecological investigations, technology that only a decade ago was not available (due largely to cost) to your average ecologist.
+Be they advances in real-time recording bat detectors, passive bat detectors, and bioacoustic recorders, which can be deployed for weeks at a time.

-However, recently I have been commissioned to undertake a programme of dusk and dawn winter geese surveys.
-The main objective is to ID species, as well as count and track their flight lines to and from the roosting sites.
-Whilst the majority of the geese have the courtesy to wait for it to become at least half light, before either coming into roost or leaving.
-Others don’t, and come and go during the hours of darkness, which is somewhat awkward when you want to count them etc.
+Recently I had been commissioned to undertake a programme of dusk and dawn winter geese and swan surveys, the main objectives were to ID the species, count them, and track their flight lines to and from the roosting sites.
+Whilst the majority of the birds had the courtesy to wait for it to become at least half-light, before alighting from their roosts, others did not, coming and going during the hours of darkness, which is somewhat awkward when you want to count them!

 A small skein of Greylag geese in flight